 - To minimize or maximize the left menu panel, click a double arrow on the top right of the panel.

 - To expand / collapse all menu items, click the ellipses drop-down menu on the top right of the left panel and click Expand All or Collapse All.

 - To expand / collapse a parent menu item, click an arrow in front of it.

 To change the position of an item / divider in a menu, drag and drop it in the left panel.
 You can change the order of menu items at the same level as well as move an item / divider to the higher or lower level.
 When you drag-and-drop items, pay attention to the arrow that shows where the item will be placed:

 If an arrow points to the place between items, that is where the moved item will be placed.

-If and arrow appears in front of a menu item, then the moved item will become a child of the item to which the arrow points.
+If an arrow appears in front of a menu item, then the moved item will become a child of the item to which the arrow points.

 Add a Menu Item

-In the left panel, click a menu item that is going to be a parent for the menu item that you create.
+In the left panel, click a menu item that will be a parent for the menu item you create.